wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 _Each Dame delivers their verdict in turn and then stares at the mirrorball in a trance_

-**Jackie** A Tango is supposed to be fizzy... and fruity... that was more like a weak orange squash...
-SIX points
+**Jackie** _In a slightly mad Italian style_ A Tango is supposed to be fizzy... and fruity... that was more like a weak-a orange squash...
+SIX-A points-a

-**Beatrice** Ken, your turns were a dis-aster darliiing, DIS-AAASTER.
+**Beatrice** _sneering Craig R-H_ Ken, your turns were a dis-aster darliiing, DIS-AAASTER.
 I'll give them a FIVE because I'm feeling generous!

-**Gertrude** Well I disagree, they had energy energy energy.
+**Gertrude** _Very enthusiastic_ Well I disagree, they had energy energy energy.
 I loved it!
 NINE!

-**Florence** I agree... if those two don't get through to next week's show, I'll pickle my walnuts!
+**Florence** _Len Goodman_ I agree... if those two don't get through to next week's show, I'll pickle my walnuts!
 SEVEN!!!

 **Layabout** You see...
 I TOLD you Strictly was their achilles heel.